SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 :Date:   2018-01-30

-In this part, we will provide some assembling document, examples video, source code, and user manual for DOIT robotics.
+In this part, we will provide some assembling document, examples video, source code, and user manual for DOIT robotics, such as, tank chassis, car chassis, wheels, robot arm, humanoid, and other robotic accessories.

 Track/Caterpillar/Pedrail for Tank car chassis
 -----------------------------------------------